-Professor Amanda Perry-Kessaris SFHEA specialises in empirically grounded, theoretically informed, cross-disciplinary approaches to law; and to the economic life of law in particular.
-She has qualifications in law (LLB and LLM Southampton; PhD LSE), economics (PGCert Birkbeck), visual communication and graphic design (PGCert and MA London College of Communication).
+Amanda specialises in empirically grounded, theoretically informed, cross-disciplinary approaches to law; and focuses on the intersections of law with design, and law with economic life.
+She has qualifications in law (LLB and LLM Southampton; PhD LSE), economics (PGCert Birkbeck), visual communication and graphic design (PGCert and MA University of the Arts London).
 She blogs at Approaching Law, tweets @aperrykessaris and publishes videos on Vimeo.

-A key question running through Amanda’s research is: What can design do for law?
+A key question running through Amanda’s current research is: What might law and design do for each other?

-A second question running through Amanda’s research is: How might we enhance our ability to understand and influence the actual and potential economic lives of law?
-For example, in 2015 Amanda won the SLSA Article Prize for 'The Case for a Visualized Economic Sociology of Legal Development’, in which she explored the implications of approaching what is often termed 'law and development’ as 'econo-socio-legal development’; in particular using visual techniques.
-That work was influenced by collaborations with Diamond Ashiagbor, Prabha Kotiswaran and others to develop an Economic Sociology of Law (with financial support from the Journal of Law and Society, see Towards an Economic Sociology of Law (Wiley-Blackwell 2013); and underpinned by a British Academy Research Development Award-funded investigation into the impact of economic approaches (analytical, normative and empirical) on the field of law and development, especially the rise of legal indicators.
-Her earlier empirical research includes monograph-length studies of legal aspects of foreign investment in India and Sri Lanka: Global Business, Local Law 2008, funded by a Leverhulme Trust Fellowship and an SLSA Research Grant; and Legal systems as a determinant of foreign direct investment 2001; as well as research into environmental justice in Bangalore/Bengaluru (funded by the ESRC and Ford Foundation 1995).
+A second question that has run through Amanda’s research for several decades is: How might we enhance our ability to understand and influence the actual and potential economic lives of law?
+That work has been influenced by collaborations with Diamond Ashiagbor, Prabha Kotiswaran and others to develop an Economic Sociology of Law (with financial support from the Journal of Law and Society, see Towards an Economic Sociology of Law (Wiley-Blackwell 2013); and underpinned by a British Academy-funded investigation into the impact of economic approaches on the field of law and development, especially the rise of legal indicators.
+Her earlier empirical research includes studies of legal aspects of foreign investment in India and Sri Lanka: Global Business, Local Law 2008, funded by a Leverhulme Trust Fellowship and an SLSA Research Grant; and Legal systems as a determinant of foreign direct investment 2001; as well as research into environmental justice in Bangalore/Bengaluru (funded by the ESRC and Ford Foundation 1995).

-Amanda teaches modules on Law and Economy, International Economic Law and Research Methods in Law.
+Amanda currently convenes modules on Legal Design, Law and Economy and International Economic Law.
+In recent years she has convened Research Methods in Law.

-Amanda is happy to supervise research that takes sociologically, ethnographically and/or visually attuned approaches to law; especially to the economic life of law.
+Amanda is interested in supervising research that takes sociologically, ethnographically and/or visually-attuned approaches to law; especially to the economic life of law.